amitnh/Distributed/README.md

 <ins>How to run:</ins>

-1. open the code in intellij and put the right AWS credentials on the "config" file. also update the keypair and securityGroup.
+1. open the code on intellij (eclipse or any other software) and put the right AWS credentials in the "config" file. also update the keypair and securityGroup.
 2. open 4 new folders: LocalAplication,Worker,Manager,InputFiles
 3. make 3 jar files, all with the same name: "AwsAss1.jar" one with main from LocalAplication, another with main from Worker and the las with main from Manager.
 4. put the jar files each in the corresponding folder.